Afghan tribal revolts of 1944–1947: Operations in the Southern Province against Mazrak

 During the period of 1 August to 31 October 1944, no major Afghan aerial operations against Mazrak were undertaken, other than reconnaissance flights.
 Around this time, Mazrak was subject to heavy bombardment in British territory, where he was sheltered by local tribesmen, after which he retreated back to Afghan territory.
 During his brief stay in the British Raj, Mazrak was joined by Sultan Ahmed, a rebel chieftain from Balochistan.
 They were later joined by another rebel leader nicknamed Pak.

 In November 1944, the appearance of a mysterious Malang who posed as the brother of Amanullah temporarily helped boost Mazrak's fortunes, but lack of money with which to bribe the tribes caused the failure of the movement, and Malang had disappeared into obscurity by March 1945.
 By this time, the situation of the Afghan government was the most critical since the Ghilzai rebellion of 1938 - their aerial capacity was limited by a shortage in bombs, their resources were stretched between the southern and eastern provinces, and the general population was discontented by high prices and a shortage of commodities.
 Further aerial operations against Mazrak, which included reconnaissance and bombing runs, took place in the Kunar valley from 24 June to 31 October 1945.
-Sultan Ahmad surrendered in November that same year, and was returned to Balochistan in custody.
+Sultan Ahmad surrendered in November 1946, and was returned to Balochistan in custody.
 Despite Ahmad's surrender, Mazrak continued to fight.
-Ultimately, after 2 and a half years of resistance, Mazrak and his brother Sher Muhd Khan surrendered to the Afghan government, on 11 January 1947.
+Ultimately, Mazrak and his brother Sher Muhd Khan surrendered to the Afghan government, on 11 January 1947.